Playoff format: In North American competitions

 Until 2009, the WNBA forced the team with the higher record to travel to the lower seed's home court for game 1, then played the final game(s) at home.
 Because of this perceived inequity, in 2010, the league switched to a more traditional odd-even format, where the higher seed will play the first and (if needed) third games at home.
-Come 2022, this will be used in the league quarterfinals.
-In 2005, the league changed the WNBA finals to a best-of-five format.
+Starting in 2022, this is used in the league quarterfinals.
+From 2005 to 2024, the league changed the WNBA Finals to a best-of-five format.
 By 2016, the league semifinals matched this format.

 NCAA Division I baseball uses the best-of-three format in the second round and the final round of its 64-team championship tournament.
-Starting in 1999, when the tournament expanded from 48 teams (eight regionals of six teams each) to 64 teams (sixteen regionals of four teams each), the NCAA introduced the "super regional", in which the 16 regional winners play in eight best-of-three series, with the eight series winners advancing to the College World Series.
+Starting in 1999, when the tournament expanded from 48 teams (eight regionals of six teams each) to 64 teams (sixteen regionals of four teams each), the NCAA introduced the "super regional", in which the 16 regional winners play in eight best-of-three series, with the eight series winners advancing to the Men's College World Series (MCWS).
 If a regional winner is also a national seed (one of the top eight seeds of the 64 first-round teams), it is guaranteed to host the super regional.
 If no national seed makes a particular super regional, the NCAA puts hosting rights up for bidding between the competing schools.
-In 2003, the College World Series changed from a one-game final to a best-of-three series.
+In 2003, the MCWS changed from a one-game final to a best-of-three series.

+Major League Soccer has the conference quarterfinals in a best-of-three round, with the higher seed playing the odd games, game three if needed.

 From approximately the founding of the Western Interprovincial Football Union in 1936 until the early 1970s, multi-game playoffs series were a regular fixture of professional Canadian football playoffs.
 Over the years, both the WIFU (later the Western Football Conference) and the Interprovincial Rugby Football Union (later the Eastern Football Conference) used a combination of best-of-three series, three-game total points series, and two-game total points series to determine both conference final participants and conference champions.
 The Grey Cup championship itself has always consisted of a single game.
 The last best-of-three playoff series (in what by then had evolved into the present-day Canadian Football League in 1958) consisting of two autonomous conferences was the 1971 Western Conference Final.
 Since 1972, the West has used one-game playoffs.
 The Eastern Conference (which by that time had abolished the best-of-three format in favor of two-game total points series) adopted one-game playoffs for the 1973 season.